dchampion/sync/README.md

-# sync
+# java-spring
-Java concurrency framework
+Java with Spring Framework